-Indicator Indicator Description Verifier FAR 2 21 1 Has the Company defined the main sources of contaminants Y, N and the controls to be in place to prevent contamination in delivered crop?
-FAR 2 21 2 Has the Company included measures to avoid contamination in Y, N training provided to farmers and or farm workers?
-FAR 2 21 3 Does the Company undertake random on-farm checks for crop Y, N contamination?
-FAR 2 21 4 Does the Company inspect each delivery arriving at its receiving Y, N facilities and provide feedback to all farmers in whose products contaminants are found?
-FAR 2 21 5 Does the Company operate a strict rejection policy for excessive Y, N contamination at the time of delivery?
+Indicator Indicator Description Verifier FARIND 2 21 1 Has the Company defined the main sources of contaminants and the Y, N controls to be in place to prevent contamination in delivered crop?
+FARIND 2 21 2 Has the Company included measures to avoid contamination in training Y, N provided to farmers and or farm workers?
+FARIND[2]21[3] Does the Company undertake random on-farm checks for crop contamination?
+Y, N FARIND 2 21 4 Does the Company inspect each delivery arriving at its receiving facilities and provide feedback to all farmers in whose products contaminants are found?
+Y, N

+Indicator Indicator Description Verifier

+FARIND 2 21 5 Does the Company operate a strict rejection policy for excessive Y, N

+contamination at the time of delivery?